The family Floer functor is faithful: Lagrangian Floer theory

 If $L$ and $L'$ are graded Lagrangians which are transverse, and which both satisfy Condition \eqref{eq:everything_is_good_with_curves}, pick a family $J_{t}$ of almost complex structures such that $J_{0} = J_L $ and $J_{1} = J_{L'} $, and which is constant in a neighbourhood of the point $t= 1/2$.
-To each pair $x, y \in L \cap L'$, there corresponds a moduli space $ \Mbar(x,y) $ with boundary conditions given by $L$ along $\bR \times \{ 0 \}$ and $L'$ along $\bR \times \{ 1 \}$.
-Equation \eqref{eq:dimension_moduli_strips} holds in this case as does the analogue of Equation \eqref{eq:boundary_Floer_moduli_space}.
-Finally, define $ \Contbar(x,y) $ to be the compactified moduli space of solutions to the Floer equation with one interior marked point lying on the interval $\bR \times \{1/2\}$.
-This moduli space can be thought of as the continuation moduli space for a constant Hamiltonian family (see the next Section), and is the product of a closed interval with $\Mbar(x,y) $, unless $x=y$, in which it case it is a point, corresponding to the constant solution.
+To each pair $x, y \in L \cap L'$, there corresponds a moduli space $\Mbar(x,y) $ of holomorphic strips with boundary conditions given by $L$ along $\bR \times \{ 0 \}$ and $L'$ along $\bR \times \{ 1 \}$.
+Equation \eqref{eq:dimension_moduli_strips} holds in this case as does the analogue of the decomposition of the boundary of the moduli space given by Equation \eqref{eq:boundary_Floer_moduli_space}.